JessIxAm/1-Natours/README.md

-#Natours
+# Natours

 Welcome to Natours.
 This is a fake website, created for my online course on advanced Css notion.
-All files provided by https://github.com/jonasschmedtmann/advanced-css-course
+All files provided by <https://github.com/jonasschmedtmann/advanced-css-course>

-No copyrights
+No copyright